Relevant Products: Exclaimer Cloud - Signatures for G Suite | Exclaimer Cloud - Signatures for Office 365

-SPF stands for Sender Policy Framework - a protocol used to prevent spammers from sending messages with forged ‘From’ addresses at your domain.
+Sender Policy Framework (SPF) is a protocol used to prevent spammers from sending messages with forged ‘From’ addresses at your domain.

-An SPF Record is a type of TXT record which identifies any mail servers permitted to send email on behalf of your domain - they are sometimes known as Reverse MX records.
+An SPF record is a type of TXT record which identifies any mail servers permitted to send email on behalf of your domain; they are also known as Reverse MX records.

-Domain administrators publish SPF records in the DNS, so they can be used by incoming mail servers to verify the domain name from which email messages are sent.
+Domain administrators publish SPF records in the Domain Name System (DNS); this enables the incoming mail servers to verify the domain name from which email messages are sent.
 When a recipient's mail server receives an email message, it checks the SPF record to determine whether it is a valid message.
 If the message comes from a server that is included in the SPF record, it is legitimate; if not, it is rejected as spam.

-Do I have to update the SPF record?
+Do I have to update the SPF records?

-Updating SPF records needs to be done by a domain administrator.
-The exact process will vary from one service provider to another, but it is essentially just a matter of adding one line to a DNS TXT record.
-For example:
+The exact process varies from one service provider to another; generally, it involves adding one line to a DNS TXT record.

 Can I have multiple SPF records?

 Multiple SPF records are not recommended as this can cause issues with delivery and/or spam classification.